From Galway to the Cliffs of Moher: 5 Best Ways to Get There

 1. From Galway to the Cliffs of Moher by Tour

-For those happy to let someone else take care of the details, you may want to consider joining an organized tour to get you to the Cliffs of Moher.
-If that sounds like you, a good option is a Cliffs of Moher day trip from Galway accompanied by a professional guide and traveling aboard a luxurious coach.
-This full-day excursion departs from the city center and offers plenty of sightseeing potential along the way.
+For those happy to let someone else take care of the details (and the driving), you may want to consider joining an organized tour to get you to the Cliffs of Moher.
+If that sounds like you, a good option is a Cliffs of Moher day trip from Galway accompanied by a professional guide and traveling aboard a luxurious air-conditioned coach that offers plenty of sightseeing potential along the way.

-The first stop is the picturesque fishing village of Kinarva, where you'll have time to wander around Dunguaire Castle, a fantastic spot for taking photos as it overlooks beautiful Galway Bay.
+The first stop on your Cliffs of Moher tour is the picturesque fishing village of Kinarva.
+Here you'll have time to wander around Dunguaire Castle, a fantastic spot for taking photos as it overlooks beautiful Galway Bay.
 Next is the dramatic scenery of Burren National Park, noted for its moon-like limestone landscape.
 From here, you'll pass through the village of Kilfenora before making a lunch stop in picturesque Doolin.

-Once at the Cliffs of Moher, you'll have two hours to explore this area of outstanding natural beauty at your own pace.
-In addition to the remarkable views, be sure to spend at least a little time in the visitor center with its interactive displays and fascinating exhibits on the history of this part of Ireland (admission is included with your tour).
+Once at the Cliffs of Moher, you'll have up to two hours to explore this area of outstanding natural beauty at your own pace.
+In addition to the remarkable views, be sure to spend at least a little time in the visitor center.
+Highlights of a visit include its fascinating interactive displays and exhibits on the history of this part of Ireland.
+Admission to the cliffs and the visitor center is included in this highly recommended tour.

 2. From Galway to the Cliffs of Moher by Boat

-From Doolin, you'll be bussed to the top of the cliffs, too, for equally impressive views over the Aran Islands.
+From Doolin, you'll be bussed to the top of the cliffs.
+Here, you'll see equally impressive views over the Aran Islands.
 Homeward bound, you'll pass through Burren National Park and a number of pretty Irish villages, including Lisdoonvarna, known for its traditional Irish music.
 This full-day adventure includes admission fees and transportation.

-For those making their own travel arrangements, you can book a trip from Doolin to the islands yourself.
+For those making their own travel arrangements, you can book the ferry trip from Doolin to the islands yourself.
 Doolin2Aran Ferries also offer a variety of other excursions that can be easily accomplished in a day, including visiting the island of Inis Oirr for a couple of hours, as well as seeing the Cliffs of Moher by boat.
+Note: Ferries to the Isle of Aran and scenic cruises are seasonal and only available between late March and the end of October.

 3. From Galway to the Cliffs of Moher by Car